Search the collections

 Anaesthetic Mask - Schimmelbusch Type, circa 1930s Reg.
 No: ST 037245

 - Adult size Schimmelbusch type anaesthetic mask, circa 1930s.
 It was used for placing over the nose and mouth of patients to administer ether or chloroform.
+A gutter around the face is intended to prevent leakage of the anaesthetic onto the patient.

 German physician Dr Curt Schimmelbusch (1860-1895) designed this mask in 1890 while an assistant surgeon.